 The Lockout Process

-- Deliver the Writ of Possession to the Sheriff's Department
+- Deliver the Writ of Possession to the Sheriff's Department along with the lockout fee

-- Pay the lockout fee (typically $150-200)
+- Pay the lockout fee (typically $150-200, varies by county)

-- You regain possession of your property
+- You regain legal possession of your property

-Rent-Controlled Properties
+Rent-Controlled Properties and AB 1482

-- Just cause requirement for terminations
+- Just cause requirement for all terminations

-- Specific notice language requirements
+- Specific notice language prescribed by statute

-- Potential relocation assistance obligations
+- Potential relocation assistance obligations (typically one month's rent)

 Section 8 Tenants